NaderElmekawy/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-A simple Tic Tac Toe game built with Python using Object-Oriented Programming (OOP).
+A simple Tic-Tac-Toe game built with Python using Object-Oriented Programming (OOP).

 ## Concepts Used